 Diba completed his B.M. in composition at the University of Oregon where he received the prize of Outstanding Undergraduate Scholar in Composition.
 Later, he received the Max Stern Fellowship in Music to attend McGill University, where he completed his M.M. in composition under the supervision of Philippe Leroux.
 Currently, Diba is pursuing his Ph.D. in composition and music technology at Northwestern University with Alex Mincek, Hans Thomalla, and Jay Alan Yim.
 He is also one of the selected composers participating in the Cursus de composition et d’informatique musicale at IRCAM for 2023-2024.

-Diba's music is published by Babel Scores and is available both in digital and printed versions.
+Diba's music is published by BabelScores in both digital and printed formats.